Hamdi708/Identification-of-Electrical-Charges-by-Deep-Learning-RL-and-LSTM/README.md

 ## Objective
 The goal of this project is to enhance energy efficiency in residential areas by identifying and predicting the energy consumption patterns of individual household appliances.
 By leveraging advanced machine learning techniques, we aim to develop a reliable model for estimating energy usage and optimizing energy management.

+## Description of the Learning Database for NILM

+REDD (Reference Energy Disaggregation Dataset) is a dataset built for energy disaggregation, using measurements from six different houses.
+The data is recorded at a frequency of approximately 1Hz, although in some cases, measurements are made every 3 seconds.

+The dataset contains energy consumption data for each house as a whole, as well as for individual circuits, labeled by the primary type of appliance on each circuit.
+REDD includes both low-frequency power readings and high-frequency voltage data, the latter of which can also be used for disaggregation.
+However, since our algorithm focuses solely on domestic electricity consumption, we will ignore the high-frequency data.

+The `lowfreq/` directory contains average power readings for both the main grid and the individual circuits of each house.
+The data is recorded at a frequency of about once per second for the grid, and once every three seconds for the circuits.

 ## Technologies Used
 - Python
 - Reinforcement Learning